neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

 }
 ```

-==>> Toolbox, include a tooltip to say that "surfacing cypher" is now available.

 #### Documentation

 See the comment aboout security considerations below, this needs to be documented.

 #### Questions:
-- Is JSON stringfy the cypher query the best option we have?
+- Is 'JSON stringfy' the cypher query the best option we have?
 - For (very) large queries, will the payload size be an issue?

 ## Risks